Taliban attack on supply base in Afghan capital kills six

 Kabul police chief General Ayoub Salangi said two truck drivers working for the foreign logistics company and four Nepalese guards were killed in the attack.
 Three other employees were wounded, he said.

-The attack began when one of the insurgents drove an explosives-laden truck into a vehicle bay in the compound north of Kabul airport, detonating an explosion that left a crater six metres (20 feet) deep and about 15 metres wide.
+The attack began when one of the insurgents drove an explosives-laden truck into a vehicle bay in the compound north of Kabul airport, detonating an explosion that left a crater six meters (20 feet) deep and about 15 meters wide.

 "It made a hole the size of a pool," Salangi said.